poornimah67-blip/B.Tech-C-programs/README.md

 22.  code to find youngest one
 23. code to find youngest one using ternary operation
 24.  code for smart water distribution system
 25. code to Check Armstrong Number
 26. code of simple calculator
-27. code of simple calculator using switch case code for electricity bill that has to pay
+27. code of simple calculator using switch case
+28. code for electricity bill that has to pay
+29. code for factory production Using while loop